JaimeHyland/Mellifera/README.md

 <!-- TOC --><a name="bugs"></a>
 ### Bugs
-Bugs have been fixed as they arose during smoke testing (see below).
+Bugs have been fixed as they arose during ongoing smoke testing in development (see below).

-As far as practicable, all Bugs are resolved separately and the Bug resolution is recorded in Git commits separately, prefixing the commit text with the string "BUG" followed by the bug number.
+As far as practicable, all bugs are resolved separately and the bug resolution is recorded in Git commits separately, prefixing the commit text with the string "BUG" followed by the bug's issue number.

 Where console.log and/or print statements were used in debugging processes, they will all include the text "DEBUG:" to ensure that they can be identified via a simple Worspace search and deleted as soon as they cease to be required.